 Backpacking to Tosh Village can a be little over weekend affair if you are Staying in Delhi, Chandigarh or nearby regions.
 Here is the itinerary if you have around 3-4 days.
 I am assuming that your journey starts from Delhi/Chandigarh

 Board Volvo buses from Delhi or Chandigarh going towards Manali.
-There are a lot of buses which leave in the evening from ISBT Kashmere Gate.
+There are a lot of buses that leave in the evening from ISBT Kashmere Gate.

 Reach early morning and get down at Bhuntar, reach Tosh by afternoon find accommodation (if you haven’t booked already) and then relax for the rest of the day.